 Independent Special Schools

-If you feel that the Five Islands School is not an option for your child or young adult, alternative options for schooling are available for children with complex Special Educational Needs of Disabilities on the mainland that are approved by the Secretary of State under Section 41 of the Children and Families Act 2014.
+If you feel that the Five Islands Academy is not an option for your child or young adult, alternative options for schooling are available for children with complex Special Educational Needs of Disabilities on the mainland that are approved by the Secretary of State under Section 41 of the Children and Families Act 2014

 The National Association of Special Schools also maintains a list of schools that specialise in the education of children and young people with complex Special Educational Needs.